awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

 We provide you with a sample EC2 Spot Interruption handler [here](https://github.com/awslabs/ec2-spot-labs/tree/master/ec2-spot-interruption-handler) that you can easily deploy via the Serverless Application Repository.

-  1. Go o the `Available applications` section of the [Serverless Application Repository console](https://console.aws.amazon.com/serverlessrepo/home#/available-applications)
+  1. Go to the `Available applications` section of the [Serverless Application Repository console](https://console.aws.amazon.com/serverlessrepo/home#/available-applications)

   1. Under `Public applications` section, mark the checkbox *Show apps that create custom IAM roles or resource policies* and type `ec2-spot-interruption-handler`, then click on the application.
 You can also access the application directly clicking [this link](https://eu-west-1.console.aws.amazon.com/lambda/home?#/create/app?applicationId=arn:aws:serverlessrepo:eu-west-1:310006123715:applications/ec2-spot-interruption-handler)